-Jets’ QB Sam Darnold Reacts To ‘Seeing Ghosts’ Vs. Patriots Monday Night
+NESN

 Monday night was a particularly rough one for the Jets, falling 33-0 to the Patriots at home in a brutal Week 7 loss.

-Sam Darnold had a particularly tough outing.
+Sam Darnold had an especially bad outing.

 The 22-year-old quarterback turned the ball over five times on his own Monday night, failing to notch a single point against the Pats.
 Darnold completed just 11 of 32 passes for just 86 yards, a far cry from his impressive performance against the Dallas Cowboys the week prior.